Brian-E-Nguyen/Web-Dev-Bootcamp-2020/31-Modules-and-NPM/README.md

 $ node index.js
 I went to the store to pick up eight cans of sprite... when I got home I realized I'd only picked seven up
 ```

+## 5. Adding Global Packages

+If we want to install packages globally, we would use `npm install -g <package name>`